ONSdigital/dpmsplit/README.md

 #> 2 25-29   2.5
 ```

-Now, with all of our data frames defined, we can call the function `split_single` which performs the splitting of migration counts for a single population,
+Now, with all of our data frames defined, we can call the function `split_single` which performs the splitting of migration counts for a single population.
+If set to `TRUE`, the argument `zeros_to_ones` replaces rows containing only zeros with ones to prevent dividing by zero.
+Here we have it set to the default value of `FALSE` since our `reported` data frame does not include any rows that only contain zeros.

 ``` r
 split_single(